 He adds: 'Later in the year we will set out the First Formal Proposals for the Renewal and Restructuring of the Diocese but first we want feedback from you on the strategy and framework we propose in this document': Diocese-of-Brentwood_Working-Together.

-We received the promised First Formal Proposals for the Renewal and Restructuring of the Diocese titled 'Working together to evangelise our diocese' in late 2017.
+Late '17 - We received the promised First Formal Proposals for the Renewal and Restructuring of the Diocese titled 'Working together to evangelise our diocese'.

-Our draft response to the proposal as of March 2018 can be seen here.
+March '18 - Our draft response to the proposal can be seen here.

 For more information please contact Ken Lowe (Steward of The Gospel, Saffron Walden).